Apologizing is never fun.

-Your job is to listen.
+Your job is to listen

 So pick up the phone, and start listening.

 You can be pretty sure that when a supporter calls or writes with a complaint she needs to be heard.
 So don’t jump in with excuses or explanations right away.
 Just listen.
-Listen without judgement.
+Listen without judgment.
 Try to understand the real reason she’s upset.
 She might say: “I told you I can only give once a year!”
 When what she means is “I really wish I could give more, and it upsets me that I can’t.
 Tell me it’s ok, please?”

 An apology followed by “but” is no apology at all.
 Ever.

 Don’t depend too much on excuses, either.
-What does “I was too busy” say to a donor?
+What does “I was too busy,” say to a donor?
 It says “you’re just not a priority”.
 I know your time isn’t endless.
 And the truth may really be that he’s not a priority.
 But there’s no reason to tell him that, is there?

 “I’m sorry you feel that way” is not an apology.
 That statement and others like it is used to subtly blame the other person.
 In other words, it’s not my mistake that’s the problem, it’s how you feel about it.
 There are better ways to acknowledge someone’s feelings.
 You or your organization should be the subject.
 Instead of “I’m sorry you feel that way” try “I’m sorry we hurt your feelings”.